anchitgupta01/weather-app/README.md

 ### Usage

 1. Obtain an API key from OpenWeatherMap API by signing up for a free account at https://openweathermap.org/.
-2. Create a `.env` file in the project root directory and add your API key as follows:
-API_KEY=YOUR_API_KEY
+2. add into script.js in "apikey"

 Replace `YOUR_API_KEY` with your actual API key from OpenWeatherMap API.